-Chief Matt Bramel, of the Doolittle Rural Fire Protection District, has issued a temporary burn ban for the entire district in effect through tonight.
+Chief Matt Bramel, of the Doolittle Rural Fire Protection District, has issued a temporary burn ban for the entire district in effect through Thursday night.
 Absolutely no outside burning is to take place during this time.

 Per Ordinance, Doolittle Rural Fire Protection District’s Board of Directors said open burning restrictions apply to every person, firm or corporation within the Doolittle Rural Fire Protection District.

 Area businesses and residents must conduct open burning of combustible material or flammable combustion liquid per the rules and regulations of the Missouri Department of Natural Resources Division of Environmental Quality, which can be found at https://dnr.mo.gov/pubs/pub2047.htm.

 After a burn ban has been issued, any residents or businesses found in violation of the prohibited activities will subject to the following penalty fees:

 — One hundred dollars for responding to an emergency.

 — Five hundred dollars for each hour or proportional sum for each quarter-hour spent in providing emergency services.